-- At the present time, multifamily housing and flex office space provide the greatest returns to developers - The office market is showing some uncertainty with many businesses now offering work-at-home or hybrid/ sharing office arrangements, thereby reducing the need for office space overall and making rents in existing buildings somewhat more competitive. - Most brokers agree that we are "overretailed" in terms of overall retail space.
+- At the present time, multifamily housing and flex office space provide the greatest returns to developers. - The office market is showing some uncertainty with many businesses now offering work-at-home or hybrid/sharing office arrangements, thereby reducing the need for office space overall and making rents in existing buildings somewhat more competitive. - Most brokers agree that we are "overretailed" in terms of overall retail space. - Successful retail establishments are those that have pivoted with the changing trends by doing such things as: adding interactive/entertainment space (something that can't be obtained online), curbside pickup, delivery options, hygiene enhancements to products, modest fees charged for online events such as cooking classes that showcase products, or lifestyle platforms.